-14.2.7 Managing Fluids with AFM
+14.2.7 Managing Fluids with the AFM Algorithm

-Once AFM is initialized, the AFM feature will support fluid optimization in two ways: suggesting fluid or not suggesting fluid.
-An icon is displayed on the navigation bar or AFM dashboard to indicate the software's suggestion (see Table 14-38 on page 292).
+Once the AFM algorithm is initialized, the AFM feature will support fluid optimization in two ways: suggesting fluid or not suggesting fluid.
+An icon is displayed on the navigation bar or AFM dashboard to indicate the software's suggestion (see Table 14-38 on page 298).

-To administer fluid when the AFM feature is not suggesting fluid, touch the User Bolus button.
+To administer fluid when the AFM feature is not suggesting fluid, open the fluid line (Fluid Meter) or touch the User

+Bolus button (Manual).